pokiochain/pokio-server/README.md

 # Build on Ubuntu

-This guide walks you through how to install Rust and compile a Pokio Miner on Ubuntu.
+This guide walks you through how to install Rust and compile a Pokio Server on Ubuntu.

 ---